 Continuing Education Information

-Graduates who hold an associate degree in mathematics may transfer to a 4-year college or university to obtain a bachelor's degree in mathematics or related area of study.
-Degree options include a Bachelor of Science in Mathematics with concentration areas like computer science and statistics.
+Transfer degree options for associate's degree program graduates include a Bachelor of Science in Mathematics with concentration areas like computer science and statistics.
 Degree options for students who plan to become math teachers at the elementary or secondary level include a Bachelor of Science in Mathematics Single-Subject Teaching, Secondary Mathematics or Education.

-An associate degree program in mathematics can also be a springboard for a bachelor's degree program in actuarial science, an academic major that combines the study of business and mathematics.
-According to the U.S. Bureau of Labor Statistics (BLS), actuaries were employed in over 21,000 positions in 2010 and earned a median annual salary of $93,680 in May of 2012 (www.bls.gov).
-The BLS also reports that mathematicians earned median salaries of $101,360 in 2012, and they held over 3,000 jobs in 2010.
+An associate's degree program in mathematics can also be a springboard for a bachelor's degree program in actuarial science, an academic major that combines the study of business and mathematics.
+According to the U.S. Bureau of Labor Statistics (BLS), actuaries earned a mean annual salary of $116,250 in May of 2018 (www.bls.gov).
+The BLS also reports that mathematicians earned a mean annual salary of $104,870 in the same year.